This post may contain affiliate links. Read our disclosure policy.

 I grew up completely in love with chicken alfredo.
 We didn’t have it often, but besides fork-tender roast beef, chicken alfredo was my all-time favorite dinner.
 Since I’ve been married, I had often thought about making that chicken alfredo bake, but I knew it was a more time-consuming recipe that was not going to fit into my taxi-mom schedule.

 I’ve known that Maddie also likes alfredo sauce and realized I needed to come up with an easy way to have that delicious alfredo flavor.
 This Chicken Alfredo Pasta recipe is it.
 You just need 1 pan and about 30 minutes.
-How easy is that?
+If you love easy dinners like that, try our chipotle chicken pasta!

 I’m all about recipes that take only 1 pan because who has time to wash pots and pans along with all of the plates and silverware from dinner?